nganbread/PaymentGatewayApi/README.md

     - When `integration-tests` is started it will automatically execute the integration tests against the API, which is then set up to communicate with the faked acquiring bank.
 - Documentation
     - API documentation is automatically discovered and made accessible by swagger
-    - Configuring the code to be auto discoverable by swagger can be difficult sometimes
+    - Configuring the code to be auto discoverable by swagger can be difficult sometimes.
+Eg; the API query parameter descriptions are not captured.
+Moving to an `openapi.json` could be more easier to create.

 ## Limitations